COMMUNITY CALENDAR: Looking for something to do in Langley? - Aldergrove Star

 .

-Fort Langley Village Farmers Market: Opens April 15 and goes until Dec.
+Fort Langley Village Farmers Market: Goes until Dec.
 2, each Saturday from 9 a.m. to 3 p.m. at 9025 Glover Rd.
 Info: fortlangleyvillagefarmersmarket.org.

 .